aantron/ocaml.org/data/planet/rgrinberg/jbuilder-dune-beta-17.md

 source:
 ---

 <p>The 17th beta of jbuilder represents a few months of development.
-While that&rsquo;s a
+While that’s a
 bit longer than our usual release cycle for these betas, we do have a larger release than usual.
-So I&rsquo;ve decided to write up a little post in addition to just posting the usual change log.
-I&rsquo;ll talk about some important new features, and some less important ones as well.
-A couple of things that I&rsquo;ll omit are bug fixes and experimental features as this blog post is already long.</p>
+So I’ve decided to write up a little post in addition to just posting the usual change log.
+I’ll talk about some important new features, and some less important ones as well.
+A couple of things that I’ll omit are bug fixes and experimental features as this blog post is already long.</p>